THE OLD MILL

 We were pleased to have The Old Mill listed in the prestigious National Register of Historic Places by the United States Department of the Interior.
 The Old Mill was chosen for this award because of it’s unique construction as well as the importance of the activities that took place in this building since it was built.
 A bronze plaque is mounted near the front and back doors.

-In 2023 the main Old Mill building will celebrate its 100th birthday!
+In 2024 the main Old Mill building celebrates its 100th birthday!